m4ttsch/omscs-notes-notes/machine-learning-trading/capital-assets-pricing-model.md

 A **portfolio** is a weighted set of assets.

 Let's suppose we have a portfolio of three different assets: Apple (AAPL), Google (GOOG), and Oracle (ORCL).
-Let's also assume that we have allocated 60% of the portfolio to APPL, and 20% each to GOOG and AAPL.
+Let's also assume that we have allocated 60% of the portfolio to APPL, and 20% each to GOOG and ORCL.

 If we consider these allocations as a set of weights instead of percentages, we would say that our AAPL position has a weight of 0.6, while our GOOG and ORCL positions each have a weight of 0.2.